astroprofsmith/intromodern.github.io/_sources/c11electric.md

 Einstein was troubled by the idea that two different models were needed to describe the same phenomenon, purely dependent on your choice of reference frame.
 His 1905 paper that introduced SR to the world was not called "Special Relativity" after all.
-The name of that paper was "On the Electrodynamics of Moving Bodies".
+The title of that paper was "On the Electrodynamics of Moving Bodies".
 ```